Article Translations: (Spanish)

 - severe abdominal pain

 Call the doctor immediately if your child seems to be dehydrated.
-Signs of dehydration include:
+Signs include:

 - dry or sticky mouth